uniquekid/cfa-texts/README.md

 - `Text` version is used to trigger database updates, should be incremented by 1 upon every new release
 - `Client` version is used to trigger client updates, should be incremented by 1 upon every new release
 - `Sleeve` is used as a counter for maximum amount of sleeves in current version.
-Changing it will trigger client updates.
+Changing it will trigger sleeve updates.

+### Branch workflow

+The first person starting to work on the next update should create that branch's update from `master`.
+The branch should be named `vXXX`, where `XXX` is the current Text version number + 1.

+Contributors that would like to add like something to that update should branch off of that branch.
+Preferably, the branch should be named something like `vXXX-feature-description`, but it doesn't really matter.
+After you pushed changes to your branch, create a Pull Request targeting the original `vXXX` branch.
+If that branch is already gone, re-merge with the latest vXXX branch (or create it from master) and re-target the Pull Request.

 ### Checksum Files